Reasons to choose Wilson Browne

 In medical negligence claims, this determines the type of loss caused by a breach in duty of care.

 Remoteness is a set of rules in English law.
 These rules control the limits for claiming compensatory damages.
-With medical negligence claims, the test to establish is that the Defendant you are claiming against has caused the injury.
+With medical negligence, the test to establish is that the Defendant you are claiming against has caused the injury.

 However, causation also requires that the loss or damage you have sustained is not too remote.